-HSCAP Plus 1 Trial Allotment result to be declared today at hscap.kerala.gov.in
+HSCAP Plus 1 Trial Allotment result declared at hscap.kerala.gov.in

+The instructions on Trial Allotment for students and principals was released on the official website.

-Kerala HSCAP will declare the Trial Allotment result for the 2020 Plus One admission today, September 5.
+Kerala HSCAP has declared the Trial Allotment result for the 2020 Plus One admission today, September 5.
 All the students who have applied to appear for the counselling process can check the official website for the trial allotment result, hscap.kerala.gov.in.

+The website has been updated with the Trial Allotment result along with instructions to Students and Principals on how to check it.
+The link for instructions can be accessed below:

 The counselling process is being conducted for admissions to class 11 or Plus One for various schools and institutions in the state of Kerala.
 The Trial Allotment initially was scheduled to be declared on August 24; however, the application deadline was extended and thus delaying the whole process.